smak-13/refactorcode/README.md

 Some of acceptance criteria to consider are as follow:

  - Utilizing semantic HTML elements which includes logical structure independent of styling and positioning
- - All image shpould inclide the alt attributes
+ - All image should include the alt attributes
  - Heading attributes should in sequential order
  - Title element should be conscise with a descriptive title